github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-educators-and-researchers/apply-to-github-global-campus-as-an-educator-or-researcher.md

 ---
-title: 'Apply to {% data variables.product.prodname_global_campus %} as an educator or researcher'
+title: 'Apply to GitHub Global Campus as an educator or researcher'
 intro: 'If you''re an educator or a researcher, you can apply to join {% data variables.product.prodname_global_campus %} and receive access to the resources and benefits of {% data variables.product.prodname_education %}'
 redirect_from:
   - /education/teach-and-learn-with-github-education/apply-for-an-educator-or-researcher-discount